linavarro/RGVFlood/docs/implementation/surveymanual/h_cross_section/index.rst

-RATES Station Benchmark Site Surveying
+Hydrological Cross Section Survey
 =========================================

-A 3D model of the RATES Station Benchmark Site Surveying shall be conducted with the requested two methods.
+A 3D model of Hyrdological Cross Sections shall be conducted with the requested two methods.

 Method 1- Unmanned Aircraft System (UAS)
 =========================================